 Algolia is probably one of the best search SaaS products, but here are some alternatives as promised.

 You don’t require any hosted search service to use Ajax Search Pro.
 I was amazed at the features it provides out of the box at the lowest cost.

-It doesn’t slow down the site and provide a flexible configuration to change the search to meet your branding.
+It doesn’t slow down the site and provides a flexible configuration to change the search to meet your branding.

 - You can create multiple search instances.
 Each instance can have a different configuration.

-- More than 100+ ready-made design for you to get it started in minutes.
+- More than 100+ ready-made designs for you to get started in minutes.
 Also, give you an option to customize the existing themes’ color, design, fonts, etc.

 - Autocomplete and suggestion

 - Search Filter by type like posts, category, tags, custom post types, dates, titles, etc.

 - Configure search results based on priority and order

 - Shortcodes so you can embed the search field anywhere.